jhpanda/Local_AlphaFold_Script_V2.3/README.md

  choose between multimer or monomer

  3. "Your.fasta" file
- **For monomer, prepare a fasta file with your protein sequence
+ i.
+For monomer, prepare a fasta file with your protein sequence
  ```
  >sequence_name
  MRRRRAAAAGGGG
  ```
- **For multimer, prepare a fasta file with multiple chains
+ ii.
+For multimer, prepare a fasta file with multiple chains
  ```
  >chain A
  MRRRRCHAINA